wther/pronun/SCHEDULE.md

 Delivery Schedule & Work Log
 ============================

-As part of the assigment I'm required to lay down a plan about what I'm going to do the next semester.
+As part of the assignment I'm required to lay down a plan about what I'm going to do the next semester.
 Additionally, I'll be expected to attach a **work log** to the paper I'll have to write once I'm finished.
 As I'm still learning most of the technologies I'm planning to use, and it's hard to see how much time I'll be able to set aside for the project I'm sure I won't be able to follow the plan to the letter.

 2nd week - February 23
 ----------------------